renaudcerrato/renaudcerrato.github.io/_posts/2016-05-23-build-your-homemade-router-part2.md

 layout: post
 ---

 This post is the second part of the series "Build your homemade router".
-The [first part](https://renaudcerrato.github.io/2016/05/21/build-your-homemade-router-part1/) covered the material installation.
+The [first part](https://renaudcerrato.github.io/2016/05/21/build-your-homemade-router-part1/) covered the material installation, that second part will cover the configuration of your freshly installed hardware.

-That second part will cover the configuration of your freshly installed hardware and, before going further, we'll need to draw what we want to achieve.
+Before going further, we'll need to draw what we want to achieve.
 Let's see what are the name of the interfaces:

 ```shell
 $ ifconfig